-The Evangelical Lutheran Good Samaritan Society is the nation’s largest nonprofit nursing home chain.
+The Evangelical Lutheran Good Samaritan Society is largest nonprofit nursing home chain in the United States.
 As of 2015, Evangelical Lutheran runs approximately 200 nursing homes that are spread out over 24 states.
 There are over They have been in existence for nearly 100 years, having been founded in 1923.
 Evangelical Lutheran is a separate non-profit from Lutheran Hospitals and Homes.
 The two bodies were split from each other in 1940.

 There have been some cases that have made it to court.
 As noted below, there was well-publicized abuse that resulted in lawsuits in Minnesota and South Dakota.
 In addition, there was recently a large verdict in a lawsuit against Evangelical Lutheran.

 Sample Lawsuits and Settlements Against Evangelical Nursing Home

 The Lawsuits against Evangelical Lutheran have been in the following areas:

 2010 - Lawsuits Filed in South Dakota and Minnesota – There were four teenage nurses aides in the Albert Lea Nursing Home in Minnesota.
 These CNAs abused the residents of the home in every manner possible.
 The abuse included physical abuse and emotional abuse.
 The CNAs were seen entering residents’ rooms and shutting the door, which was followed by the residents’ screams.

 The nursing home claimed that it did not know of the abuse and took immediate action to fire the CNAs once it learned of the abuse.
 The state report said that 15 different residents suffered abuse at the facility.
 The CNAs actions resulted in criminal charges against two of them along with juvenile charges against the other two.